aza32nav/rustrsync/README.md

 # RustRsync Project

-Automation backups with rsync using a file with selected folders
+Automation backups with rsync using a toml file with selected folders

 ## Warning << This is a personal project >> Warning

-+ It is still in development and need a lot of improves
+> It is still in development and need a lot of improves

-+ Manage arguments with clap or structopt
+### TODO:

+- Validate that the file contains a valid configuration and manage the Error panics.
+- Add a flag --init for create a basic structure toml file.
-+ code refactoring
+- code refactoring

-The program works but check the code for understanding its operation and avoid errors in the backup.
+__The program works but check the code for understanding its operation and avoid errors in the backup.__

 The file toml structure is: